A new year brings new goals and a lot of reflection.

 Likewise, Hazel Joy, Travelblogger at Arrivals Hall, is looking to monitor links more.

-“I run a travel blog and 2019 will be the year of the link for me.
+“I run a travel blog and this will be the year of the link for me.
 I’ll be focusing more on fixing outbound broken links and getting backlinks,” Joy said.

 8. Tie SEO with CRO